 Inducted into Cooperstown’s Honor Rolls of Baseball in 1946, Bill Carrigan managed Boston to back-to-back World Series titles

 Wanting to recognize non-playing personnel, the Hall established the Honor Rolls of Baseball in 1946 as a second level of induction.
-That year the museum’s Permanent Committee voted to include 39 non-players into the Honor Rolls including 11 umpires, 11 executives, 12 sportswriters, and 5 managers.
+That year the museum’s Permanent Committee voted to include 39 non-players into the Honor Rolls.
+Eleven umpires, 11 executives, 12 sportswriters, and 5 managers were inducted.

 Of the five skippers, four have since gained full induction with plaques in Cooperstown.
 The lone manager not so recognized is former Red Sox pilot Bill Carrigan.

 Born in Maine in 1883, Carrigan broke in with Boston in 1906 as a backup catcher.
 In time he became a favorite of the pitching staff, catching the likes of Cy Young, Bill Dinneen and a young Babe Ruth for the Red Sox.

 Carrigan turned around Boston’s fortunes as the Sox won 40 of their last 70 games.
 Building on that success Boston won 91 games and finished second in 1914 during Ruth’s first big league season.
 Throughout his life Ruth called Carrigan the finest skipper he ever played for.

 The 1915 season started slowly with the Sox splitting their first 30 games through May 29.
-From there they caught fire, wining over 70% of their games the rest of the way, finishing as World Series champs.
+From there they caught fire, winning over 70% of their games the rest of the way, finishing as World Series champs.